WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 This repository contains the assignment as a requirement to complete the Red Dragon AI Course on Advanced NLP.
 There are two components to this assignment - (i) the Toxic Word Challenge, and (ii) a NLP work of our own choice.
 For (ii), a chatbot is trained using the [Transformer](https://arxiv.org/abs/1706.03762) network using the [movie dialogue](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) dataset.
 The processing of the dialogue dataset follows that of this [script](https://github.com/suriyadeepan/datasets/blob/master/seq2seq/cornell_movie_corpus/scripts/prepare_data.py) closely.

 ## 1. Toxic Word Challenge
-The first assignement is based on the [toxic word challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+The first assignment is based on the [toxic word challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 This dataset is heavily imbalanced and could contain multiple labels per comment.
 Since this is a binary classification problem, I applied a 1-Dimensional Convolution Layer across a window of 5 (`stride = 5`) for two times before passing the feature maps through 2 Fully-Connected layers to produce the logits.

 ### 1.1 Data Processing
 Simple processing of the data was done, including lower-casing the comments, separating punctuation and building the vocabulary to consist of words which have occurred at least 10 times.
 The maximum length of the comment was set to 70 tokens.